isaureCdB/ProtNAff/INSTALLATION.md

 If you have a git version you can continue, else you need to install Git (https://git-scm.com/downloads)

-2. To clone the repository you can use this command (first go to the directory where you want to have ProtNAff):
+2. To clone the repository, use this command (first go to the directory where you want to have ProtNAff):

 `git clone https://github.com/isaureCdB/ProtNAff.git`

 This will create a ProtNAff folder. **Move into this folder.**

-3. You will also need miniconda3 (https://docs.conda.io/en/latest/miniconda.html), as you will use several environement to switch from python2 to python3.
+3. You will also need miniconda3 (https://docs.conda.io/en/latest/miniconda.html), as you will use several environements to switch from python2 to python3.

-When miniconda is installed you will be able to use both environement of ProtNAff, to do so you will need to lauch those lines into the ProtNAff folder:
+When miniconda is installed, you will be able to creat two environements of ProtNAff, by typing those lines in the ProtNAff folder:

 `conda env create -f protnaff_environment.yml`

 `conda env create -f attract_environment.yml`

-4. You need jq, on Debian you can run the following command:
+4. You need jq.
+On Debian you can run the following command:

 `sudo apt install jq`